DeepLabCut/DeepLabCut/docs/functionDetails.md

 method: m1
 withid: false
 topktoplot: .inf <--- maximum number of animals one expects to see; we assume "infinity;" better to over-estimate than under
+upperbound_factor: 1.25
+lowerbound_factor: .75

 ##########################
-TRACKING: THESE ARE NOT X-VALIDATED: (i.e. you should test them out!):
+TRACKING: THESE ARE NOT X-VALIDATED: (i.e. you should test them out!
+See more below):
 ##########################
 boundingboxslack: 10
 max_age: 100 <--- maximum duration of a lost tracklet before it's considered a "new animal" (in frames)